Quest to declare Anthropocene an epoch descends into epic row

 Global warming reaches central Greenland

-The most recent decade surveyed in a study, the years 2001 to 2011, was the warmest in the past 1,000 years, and the region is now 1.5 degrees Celsius…Continue readingGlobal warming reaches central Greenland
+The most recent decade surveyed in a study, the years 2001 to 2011, was the warmest in the past 1,000 years, and the region is now 1.5 degrees Celsius warmer than…Continue readingGlobal warming reaches central Greenland

 Feds release bleak 2022 climate change data: Oceans warm, global temps among hottest on record